hashicorp/design-system/website/docs/components/card/partials/code/how-to-use.md

 **Just a container**

 The layout of the card itself, and its content, is left to the consumer of the component.
-The `Hds::Card::Container` is nothing more than a block container – a `<div>` – that provides styling for the `elevation`, `border` and `background`.
+The `Hds::Card::Container` is nothing more than a block container—a `<div>`—that provides styling for the `elevation`, `border`, and `background`.
 Sizing of the card, internal padding, and content alignment are all the consumer’s responsibility.

 !!!